-(2) The Department shall suspend the trainee's license of any person who fails to pass the oral or written portion of the examination required by OAR 259-020-0015(1)(h) after three attempts in accordance with OAR 259-020-0015(3)(b).
+(4) The Department will suspend the license of any trainee who fails to pass the oral or written portion of the examination required by OAR 259-020-0015 after three attempts.
 The applicant may not reapply for internship until after retaking and successfully completing a polygraph examiner's course approved by the Department.
+Procedure for Denial or Revocation of Licensure